Video 11 of 16

 If your houseplant is dropping leaves, it may be a normal part of their life cycle.
 For example, some shed leaves during winter so they have less foliage to maintain while the days are darker.
 Others shed leaves year-round and some never naturally shed at all, so read up on your plant to find out whether or not it’s a sign that they are unhealthy.

-There are a few reasons why an indoor plant that shouldn’t normally drop leaves might be doing so.
-They will often drop leaves if they’re in shock.
-When your plant is delivered the environmental change coming into your cosy home or office might cause it to readjust, which can involve shedding some leaves.
-If you move it to a different spot in your home the same thing can happen.
-If it’s only a couple of leaves, and the rest of the plant looks healthy, just give it time and appropriate TLC to get settled in.
+There are a few reasons why an indoor plant might be dropping more leaves than usual.
+When your plant is delivered to your home or office it might shed a few leaves while it adjusts to new light and temperature levels.
+It’s no reason to worry.
+The same can happen if you move it to a new spot in your home.
+If it’s only a couple of leaves and the rest of the plant looks healthy, just give it some time to settle in.

-Plants make their energy from the natural light that they receive, so if brightness levels drop a plant may struggle to maintain all of its leaves.
-Dropping a few is an efficient way to reduce the energy levels a plant requires - check your plant’s product page to see if it will appreciate being moved closer to a window.
+Plants make their energy from sunlight, so if brightness levels drop a plant may shed a few leaves to be more efficient.
 Similarly, if a plant is outgrowing its pot it might drop leaves as it can’t maintain all the new ones it tries to grow.
 If you can see the roots in the surface of the soil, or coming out of the bottom of its nursery pot (the brown one that it comes in), it might be time to repot it.
+Find out more about repotting here.

-Overwatering can also cause leaves to fall off.
-When a plant receives too much water it absorbs it into its system, but with nowhere to go the water floods the leaves.
+Overwatering and underwatering can cause a plant to lose leaves.
+Either too much or too little water will affect the structure of the plant.
+When a plant receives too much water, the water floods the leaves, because it has nowhere else to go.
 Gradually, starting from the bottom of the plant, you’ll notice leaves yellowing and going mushy.
 As they lose their structure the leaves can’t support their own weight anymore, causing them to drop.